 Additional features to look for:

-Screen size: Some GPS units have 2.1 inch screens and some have 2.6 inch screens.
+Screen size: Some GPS units have 2.1-inch screens and some have 2.6-inch screens.
 You may need a bigger screen for your particular usage or you may be able to save money by purchasing a GPS with a smaller screen.
 The best outdoor GPS units have screens that are readable in good and bad lighting.

 Battery life: Many GPS units run on a pair of AA batteries for convenience.
-However, battery life vary from model to model.
+However, battery life varies from model to model.
 Also, some models may require you to run certain features for an extended amount of time which my use even more battery power.
 The average run time for batteries in a GPS is 14-17 hours.

 Do not fail to take into account what activities you will do most with your GPS.
 Otherwise, you won’t end up happy with your purchase.

-Garmin eTrex Venture HC GPS Receiver Review
+Garmin eTrex Venture GPS

 The eTrex Venture HC is small and is simple to operate.
 It is equipped with a 256-color TFT display and you should have no problem reading it during any time of day.